zencart/documentation/Contributing/main/github_workflow.md

 ### Keeping Your Local Branch Current

 When you or others make pull requests that are accepted into the Zen Cart core repository, that will make your own local copy be outdated.
-To keep current, you must periodically bring in the changes from the "upstream remote" we created earlier.
+To keep current, you must periodically bring in the changes from the "upstream remote" we created earlier.  (see: https://help.github.com/articles/syncing-a-fork/)

 * command line:
+ 1. type: `git fetch upstream`
- 1. type: `git checkout v160` (ie: if you're going to pull changes from the `v160` branch)
+ 2. type: `git checkout v160` (ie: if you're going to pull changes from the `v160` branch)
- 2. type: `git pull upstream`
+ 3. type: `git merge upstream/v160` (merges your local copy with the upstream remote)
+ 4. type: `git push` (brings your forked repository up-to-date)

 * [SourceTree](http://www.sourcetreeapp.com/):
  1. Click the Pull button in the top button bar